-There are different processes that are used to turn bamboo grass materials into planks ready for flooring installation.
+There are different processes that are used to turn bamboo grass materials into bamboo flooring planks ready for installation.
 Each manufacturing method produces a product with specific characteristics that may make it more or less desirable in a particular environment.
-By understanding the options that are available, you can find the type of bamboo which will work best for your project.
+By understanding the options that are available, you can choose the type of bamboo that will work best for your project.

 Traditional Use of Bamboo in Flooring

 In its natural state, bamboo is the world's largest species of grass.
 A tall, tubular plant, bamboo has a relatively hard outer shell that makes it suitable for some flooring applications, even in its raw state.
 Traditional flooring in Eastern Asia is made by slicing the stalks into thin sheets and then nailing them to hardwood beams.
 This is a flooring method that is still used in some rural areas to this day.

 In modern flooring, bamboo is generally processed in different ways, although solid bamboo in a modified form still has its place.
 While some sources list as many as five different types of bamboo flooring, all types fall into two general categories: solid bamboo products, in which solid pieces or stands of bamboo are pressed and glued together to form flooring planks; and engineered bamboo flooring, which consists of a relatively thin surface layer of bamboo bonded to a wood or high-density fiberboard (HDF) substrate layer.

 Flooring made from solid bamboo will give you the most natural look possible.
 The surface of materials has extremely rich features and the most interesting patterns.
 Solid bamboo flooring works well in bedrooms, living rooms, home offices, dens, and it can be also used in some kitchens if proper precautions are taken.
 This material should not be used in bathrooms or below grade (basement) installations.